- Faculty & Staff

 - Next steps for new students

-What happened during the 2008 financial crisis and how can it be avoided in the future?
+How has the COVID-19 pandemic impacted the economy and how will it recover?
 Why is income inequality rising in Canada and around the world?
 How will the workforce change with advances in technology, automation and artificial intelligence?

 Economics is a discipline that will help you answer these questions.

-Economics studies human behaviour in a broad range of contexts, from how individuals and businesses make decisions to large-scale societal challenges such as how to fight poverty and unemployment.
+Economics studies human behaviour in a broad range of contexts, from how individuals and businesses make decisions to addressing societal challenges such as poverty, unemployment, and environmental issues.

-Studying economics provides you with a framework for thinking systematically about these issues.
+Studying economics provides you with a framework for thinking clearly and critically about these issues.
 Develop quantitative skills that will help you understand data.
 Understand how to present ideas rationally by applying theory and modeling techniques and learn to apply this knowledge to every aspect of your life.